withastro/docs/src/pages/en/guides/markdown-content.md

 #### `Content`

-A component that returns the full rendered contents of the Markdown file.
+A component that renders the contents of the Markdown file.
 Here is an example:

 ```astro
 ---